klees/vansible/README.md

 ```
 $ sudo ./vag.py up
 ```
-Dependent on how much machine and how much roles you defined in the config, this stepp can take a few minutes.
+Dependent on how much machines and how much roles you defined in the config, this stepp can take a few minutes.

 ### Following Starts
 Start or Install machines: